kotajacob/dprint/README.md

 ## License

-BSD 3-Clause - Seee License for details.
+BSD 3-Clause - See License for details.

 Copyright 2019 Dakota Walsh